khimaros/diffusable/README.md

 images will be written to `./output/astronaut-rides-horse.0.png`

-to enable automatic fetching of a model from huggingface with a manual seed:
+enable automatic fetching of the model from huggingface and use a manual seed:

 ```shell
 python ./diffusable.py \